mahdifrmz/rust-analyzer-notes/notes/main_loop_04.md

 * check for the configuration and cargo meta data
 * finally, run the main loop

+> NOTE: Throughout this lecture, topics such as handling Cargo checks,metadata and loading Cargo configs are explained, due to their complicated logic and implementation.

 ## GlobalState
 The `GlobalState` is the state of Rust Analyzer with is composed of many types, the most important being:
 * `Vfs` the virtual filesystem